 Dental Checkups and Cleanings

-Dental sealants are painted onto the chewing surface of the molars shortly after eruption to act as a barrier to prevent cavities.
+Dental sealants are painted onto the chewing surface of the molars shortly after their eruption to act as a barrier to prevent cavities.
 They are applied once and last for many years.

 Custom-fitted Sports & Night Guards